Bag0niku/Pewlett_Hackard_Analysis/README.md

 # Pewlett_Hackard_Analysis

 ## Project Overview
 Pwelett Hackard is a large company with thousands of employees.
-As the older generation begins retiring at a rapid rate, management needs to look to the future of the company and minimize the potential damage from the "silver tsunami".
+As the older generation begins retiring at a rapid rate, management needs to look to the future of the company and minimize the potential damage from the "silver tsunami" on the workforce.

 ### Resources:
   -  Data: 6 csv's (departments, employees, dept_emp, dept_managers, titles, salaries), other csv's are tables created from my queries.